-11. The community's abundant groundwater resources need to be safeguarded.
-Policies:
+6.11.
+The community's abundant groundwater resources need to be safeguarded.

-6.19.
-Plan for the protection and management of the quality, quantity, and availability of our ground and surface water resources to promote economic well-being, the health and welfare of citizens, and the diversity and health of its natural environment while ensuring the protection of private property rights.
+6.11.1.
+The community shall plan for the protection and management of the quality, quantity, and availability of our ground and surface water resources to promote economic well-being, the health and welfare of citizens, and the diversity and health of its natural environment while ensuring the protection of private property rights.

-12. Retention ponds around the community are poorly maintained.
+6.12.
+Retention ponds around the community are poorly maintained.

-- 6.20.
-Implement land use and development management techniques that promote conservation of natural resources and mitigate impacts to wet-land areas, while providing incentives to mitigate the impacts from existing development on conservation and wet-land areas. - 6.21.
-Provide well maintained, efficient, quality public utility infrastructure (water, storm water, and sewer) that meets the needs of a growing community, and is not harmful to human health or negatively impacts the natural environment. - 6.22.
-Encourage the consistent enforcement and full consideration and evaluation of water and air permits and state environmental regulations to protect the region's natural resources.
+- 6.12.1.
+Land use and development management techniques shall be implemented that promote conservation of natural resources and mitigate impacts to wet-land areas, while providing incentives to mitigate the impacts from existing development on conservation and wetland areas.
+6.12.2.
+Well-maintained, efficient, quality public utility infrastructure shall be provided (water, storm water, and sewer) that meets the needs of a growing community, is not harmful to human health, and does not negatively impact the natural environment. - 6.12.3.
+The consistent enforcement and full consideration and evaluation of water and air permits and state environmental regulations shall be encouraged, in order to protect the region's natural resources.

-13. There are not enough public facilities and opportunities for local children and adults to swim.
+6.13.
+There are not enough public facilities and opportunities for local children and adults to swim.

-- 6.23.
-Provide high quality recreational opportunities that promote and preserve the region's natural resources for future generations and tourism and recreation opportunities including parks, greenways and trails, waterways, etc. - 6.24.
-Build community awareness of current cultural, recreational and natural resources, and develop a web-based data management system to provide informational resources to local officials and the public. - 6.25.
-Protect and maintain regional water-dependent recreational opportunities.
+- 6.13.1.
+High quality recreational opportunities shall be provided, that promote and preserve the region's natural resources for future generations and tourism and recreation opportunities, including parks, greenways and trails, waterways, etc. - 6.13.2.
+Efforts shall be made to build community awareness of current cultural, recreational and natural resources, and develop a web-based data management system to provide informational resources to local officials and the public. - 6.13.3.
+Regional water-dependent recreational opportunities shall be protected and maintained.

-14. Need bike and/or hiking trails along the rivers.
+6.14.
+Need bike and/or hiking trails along the rivers.

-- 6.26.
-Provide high quality recreational opportunities that promote and preserve the region's natural resources for future generations and tourism and recreation opportunities including parks, greenways and trails, waterways, etc. - 6.27.
-Implement and update community wide recreation plans to aid in future community facility planning and coordination.
+- 6.14.1.
+High quality recreational opportunities shall be provided that promote and preserve the region's natural resources for future generations and tourism and recreation opportunities including parks, connected with each other and urban and rural areas through greenways, hiking, running, and biking trails, and blueways along the rivers and creeks. - 6.14.2.
+Community-wide recreation plans shall be updated and implemented to aid in future community facility planning and coordination.

-15. More programs are needed that take children on nature tours and educate them about the environment.
+6.15.
+More programs are needed that take children on nature tours and educate them about the environment.

-6.28.
-Provide education to citizens and the development community regarding natural processes of greenspaces and available incentive programs for conservation.
+6.15.1.
+Education shall be provided to citizens and the development community regarding natural processes of greenspaces and available incentive programs for conservation.

-16. More public awareness of prescribed burns is needed in order to reduce 911 calls.
+6.16.
+More public awareness of prescribed burns is needed in order to reduce 911 calls.
 Policies:

-6.29.
-Increase public awareness of potential emergencies and disaster response procedures through advanced education, training, and real-time information dissemination during an emergency.
+- 6.16.1.
+Efforts shall be made to increase public awareness of potential emergencies and disaster response procedures, as well as of non-emergencies such as prescribed burns, through homeowner education, advanced education, training, and real-time information dissemination during an emergency. - 6.16.2.
+Public awareness of standard forestry practices, including procedures and risks, shall be increased.

-Cultural Resources
+7. Cultural Resources